We make it easy!

 - As an Early College Neuroscience student, you learn from top UNE neuroscientists who open up their laboratories and provide lectures in this highly competitive program.
 You study such topics as cellular anatomy and function, drug effects and pharmacology, animal behavior, and philosophical implications of neuroscience research.

-- As an Early College Creative Writing student, you focus on writing poetry, as you refine your poetic style and build a writing portfolio with UNE English faculty and guest writers.
+- As an Early College Nature Writing in Maine student, you focus on writing poetry, as you refine your poetic style and build a writing portfolio with UNE English faculty and guest writers.
 Recent visiting writers included Maine Poet Laureate Wesley McNair and Director of the Maine Writers and Publishers Alliance, Joshua Bodwell.

 - As an Early College Pre-Law/Trial Advocacy student, you enroll in a unique pre-law program that introduces the American legal system through the study of case law and through the use of a mock trial.
 You take on roles of attorneys and witnesses and present your case in front of practicing attorneys.